 Students in Year 10 and 11 are given the opportunity to study Further Mathematics to help the transition of students to Mathematics beyond Year 11.
 AQA Level 2 Certificate in Further Maths is a unique qualification designed to stretch and challenge high achieving mathematicians who either already have, or are expected to achieve the top grades in GCSE Mathematics or are likely to progress to study A-level Mathematics and possibly Further Mathematics.
 High-achieving students are introduced to AS topics that will help them develop skills in algebra, geometry, calculus, matrices, trigonometry, functions and graphs

 Students follow the OCR Gateway A suite of Science courses.
-The specific course students will follow depends on a number of factors including performance during year nine and discussions with parents.
+The specific course students will follow depends on a number of factors including performance during Year 9 and discussions with parents.
 All students have the opportunity to study ‘Combined Science’ whilst a number of students will be offered the choice of ‘Triple Science’.
 In both routes, students will study all three Sciences; Biology, Chemistry and Physics.
 The route taken does not affect the chances of students being eligible to study A Level Sciences at post-16.

 Assessment is by 6 examinations which cover the content below:

-- Physics: Matter, Forces, Electricity, Magnetism and magnetic fields, Waves in matter, Radioactivity and Energy
+- Physics: Matter, Forces, Electricity, Magnetism and magnetic fields, Waves in matter, Radioactivity and Energy and Global challenges.

 At Bluecoat Wollaton Academy our aim is to inspire a love of languages and an appreciation and respect for different cultures.
 Not only can learning another language help students to improve their understanding of English but also knowledge of another language can be a valuable asset when seeking employment and other opportunities later in life.
 To help promote the passion for learning languages we run a range of extra-curricular activities which provide a relaxed and fun environment for students to develop their linguistic skills.
 Furthermore, we have regular trips abroad which offer students opportunities to practise their language skills in a real life setting and to experience the culture of the country first hand.
 Previous trips have allowed students to explore a variety of Spanish cities, including Madrid, Barcelona and Valencia.